LisaZiegler/NASA_IDS_LIS_Project/FVCOM2.7/README.md

 lziegler$ **make**

+- ...note: you only need to do this once

 ## Setup your run.dat file (executable file)

 This is called lziegler/tonic/**tonic.dat** in lziegler cbeps account

+This file allows you to change the time period the model runs for.

+- ...note: the model is run in

+- ...note: the name you choose to call this file is used at the end of the executable command line when running the model

 ## Finally run the model